 Navigate to the channel and click the right button on the directional pad to highlight and select Set.

-Enter the previously noted channel number when prompted with the channel -s prompt.
+Enter the previously noted channel number when prompted with the “channel -s” prompt.
 (Example: channel – s 11).

 Press back to return to the main menu of Marauder.